polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

-  - `Store` trait is declared, with each storage name becomes an associated type inside the trait.
+  - `Store` trait is declared with each storage name becomes an associated type inside the trait.
   - `Module` struct type is declared and implements `Store` trait.
   - `Module` implementation contains the getter function and metadata of each storage items.
   - Each of the storage items becomes a struct.
 In the above expanded code, `Something` struct type [is declared and implements `StorageValue<u32>` trait](https://gist.github.com/jimmychu0807/c4a88ec8e0342ee9f4e14bd26287324e#file-pallet-template-expanded-rs-L144-L164), the data type specified in the macro.